skvadrik/re2c/src/manual/syntax/syntax.rst

 ``re2c:yych:conversion = 0;``
     When this setting is non zero, ``re2c`` automatically generates conversion code whenever yych gets read.
-In this case the type must be defined using ``re2c:define:YYCTYPE``.
+In this case, the type must be defined using ``re2c:define:YYCTYPE``.

 ``re2c:yych:emit = 1;``
-    The generation of *yych* can be suppressed by setting this to 0.
+    Set this to zero to suppress the generation of *yych*.

 ``re2c:yybm:hex = 0;``
     If set to zero, a decimal table will be used.
 Otherwise, a hexadecimal table will be generated.